- Chart

 Threats

-- Economic downturns affecting loan quality and demand.
+- Economic downturns affecting loan demand and credit quality.

 Competitors and Market Share